Atolls of the Maldives: Thiladhunmathi

 Administratively, Thiladhunmathi Atoll together with the Miladhunmadulu group are divided among four administrative divisions, namely North Thiladhunmathi (Haa Alifu) Atoll, South Thiladhunmathi (Haa Dhaalu) Atoll, North Miladhunmadulu (Shaviyani) Atoll and South Miladhunmadulu (Noonu) Atoll.

 Maamakunudhoo

-Māmakunudhoo Atoll or Makunudhoo (Malcolm Atoll in the Admiralty Chart) is the westernmost atoll in the Maldives.
+Māmakunudhoo Atoll or Makunudhoo is the westernmost atoll in the Maldives.
 A large reef with lagoon, 27 km long with and average breadth of 5 km.
 It has only one inhabited island, Makunudhoo and three other islands (namely Innafushi, Fenboahuraa and Dhipparufushi) and it lies 15 km west of the NW part of the Miladhummadulhu group.
 It is said to have been unknown to non-Maldivians previous to the 1834-36 survey of the Maldives.
 According to the locals, many ships have been lost on its barren reefs with crew, cargo and all.
 These include the Persia Merchant (August, 1658), Hayston (July, 1891), George Reid (September, 1872) and many more.
 Owing to the violence of the surf and the perpendicular sides of the reef scarcely a vestige of the wreck remains after a few hours.
 The lagoon is quite deep but it is full of coral patches.